apache/fluo-muchos/README.md

 See [AWS Key ID Documentation][2] for more information.

-You will need to upload your public key to the AWS management console and set `key.name` in `zetten.props` to the name of your key pair.
+You will need to upload your public key to the AWS management console and set `key.name` in `muchos.props` to the name of your key pair.
 If you want to give others access to your cluster, add their public keys to a file named `keys` in your `conf/` directory.
 During the setup of your cluster, this file will be appended on each node to the `~/.ssh/authorized_keys` file for the user set by the `cluster.username` property.